FREQUENTLY ASKED QUESTIONS

 Choosing where to do your residency is a big decision, and our goal at PCHC is to make the selection process as simple as possible.
 We want to help you find out if becoming an outstanding, expert provider through PCHC’s robust residency program is right for you.

-If you have any questions not answered below, please reach out to our Program Coordinator, Katie Stevens, at (207) 992-9200 ext: 1778 or katie.stevens@pchc.com.
+If you have any questions not answered below, please reach out to our Provider Recruiter, Brittany Hill at (207)992-9200 ext.
+2901 or brittany.hill@pchc.com

 • Why choose PCHC?